Umarsatti1/Task-12-Jenkins-Setup-and-ECS-Deployment-Pipeline/README.md

 The CI/CD workflow follows these steps:

-1. Developer pushes code to GitHub
+1. User pushes code to GitHub
 2. GitHub webhook triggers Jenkins pipeline
 3. Jenkins Master schedules the job on a Jenkins Agent
 4. Jenkins Agent: